CavemanTechandGamming/Mainstall/README.md

 3. The executable will be created in the `dist/` folder

-### Option 3: Run Existing Executable

-1. Download the latest release
-2. Extract the ZIP file
-3. Run `Mainstall.exe` (will request admin privileges)

-## Usage
+## Usage Guide

 ### Starting the Application
+1. **Recommended**: Run `Mainstall.exe` from the downloaded release
-1. Run `mainstall.py`, `Mainstall.exe`, or use `run_mainstall.bat`
+2. **Alternative**: Run `mainstall.py` or use `run_mainstall.bat`
-2. The application will automatically request administrator privileges
+3. The application will automatically request administrator privileges
-3. Accept the UAC prompt to continue
+4. Accept the UAC prompt to continue

 ### Maintenance Operations
-1. Click on the "Maintenance" tab
+1. Navigate to the "Maintenance" tab
-2. Choose individual maintenance tasks or use "Run All Maintenance"
+2. Select individual maintenance tasks or use "Run All Maintenance"
-3. Each command opens in a separate PowerShell window for visibility
+3. Each command opens in a separate PowerShell window for complete visibility
-4. Commands execute with `-NoExit` flag to keep windows open
+4. Commands execute with `-NoExit` flag to maintain window visibility

 ### Software Installation
-1. Click on the "Installers" tab
+1. Navigate to the "Installers" tab
-2. Browse categories or use the search functionality
+2. Browse categories or utilize the search functionality
-3. Hover over buttons for detailed tooltips
+3. Hover over buttons for detailed application information
-4. Select the software you want to install
+4. Select the desired software for installation
 5. Confirm the installation prompt
-6. Installation runs silently in the background via winget
+6. Installation proceeds silently in the background via winget

-## Build Information
+## Technical Information

-### Executable Details
+### Executable Specifications
 - **File**: `dist/Mainstall.exe`
-- **Size**: ~10MB
+- **Size**: Approximately 10MB
 - **Icon**: Custom icon with multiple resolutions
 - **UAC**: Requests administrator privileges
-- **Console**: No console window (GUI only)
+- **Console**: No console window (GUI-only application)

 ### Build Scripts
-- `build.ps1`: PowerShell build script with error handling
+- `build.ps1`: PowerShell build script with comprehensive error handling
-- `run_mainstall.bat`: Batch file to launch the executable
+- `run_mainstall.bat`: Batch file for executable launching
 - `mainstall.spec`: PyInstaller configuration file

-## Command Details
+## Command Reference

 ### Maintenance Commands
 - `winget upgrade --all`: Updates all winget packages